Meissner-Like Currents of Photons in Anomalous Superradiant Phases

-The Meissner effect is an intriguing phenomenon characterizing a superconductor exposed to a magnetic field, where circular surface currents generate an opposing field to cancel the applied field~\cite{PhysRev1957}.
-Recently, the distinctive quantum behavior known as chiral Meissner currents, observed in multiple species of neutral particles, has been simulated within two-dimensional bosonic ladders subjected to an artificial magnetic field.~\cite{NaturePhysics588,PhysRevLett111,PhysRevB64,PhysRevLett2013}.
-These Meissner currents arise due to the interspecies coherence of interacting bosons~\cite{NaturePhysics588,PhysRevLett111}, resembling the Meissner effect observed in superconductors.
-The analogy to the Meissner effect in interacting bosons is characterized by chiral edge currents~\cite{NaturePhysics588,PhysRevLett111}, where the intraspecies currents canceled in the bulk but not at the boundary, and edge currents were parallel following.
-However, there remains limited understanding of analogue ideas of the Meissner effect in quantum many-body systems of neutral particles due to computational intractability.
-The technical difficulty in engineering magnetic fields has constrained studies to novel magnetic phenomena like the Meissner effect.
+The Meissner effect is an intriguing phenomenon characterizing a superconductor exposed to a magnetic field, where circulating surface currents produce a counteracting field to cancel the applied ﬁeld~\cite{PhysRev1957}.
+In low-dimensional quantum systems, it has been a long challenge to explore analogous concepts and study the interplay of the magnetic field and many-body interactions.
+Recently, the distinctive quantum behavior known as chiral Meissner currents, observed in multiple species of neutral particles, has been simulated within two-dimensional bosonic ladders \cite{NaturePhysics588,PhysRevLett111,PhysRevB64} and two-leg ladders \cite{PhysRevLett.132.130601} subjected to an artificial magnetic field.
+The Meissner currents arise due to the interspecies coherence of interacting bosons.
+The analogy to the Meissner effect is characterized by chiral edge currents~\cite{NaturePhysics588,PhysRevLett111}, where the intraspecies currents cancel in the bulk but persist at the boundaries, resulting in parallel edge currents along the edges.
+The chiral edge currents were also realized in zigzag optical ladders \cite{PhysRevLett.124.140401,PhysRevLett1112, PhysRevLett.122.023601,PhysRevA.94.063632} subjected to synthetic magnetic fields, akin to topological quantum Hall insulators~\cite{PhysRevA.89.023619}.
+However, the technical difficulty in engineering many-body systems and magnetic fields of neutral particles has constrained studies for understanding of analogue ideas of the Meissner effect due to intractability.

-In the present work, we explore novel Meissner effects in light-atom interactions mediated by multiple species of cavities, thanks to the high tunability of the finite-component system.
-We propose a quantum Rabi zigzag setup that serves as a fundamental element for generating a staggered magnetic field and facilitating unique coupling between two-species cavities.
-A novel Meissner superradiant phase emerges with chiral edge currents.
-Each species exhibits chiral edge currents of photons in opposite sign, but the overall net current in the chain is zero.
-It is in analogy to the Meissner effect.
+Considering highly tunable light-matter interactions, we investigate the Meissner-like effect in a specific quantum Rabi chain.
+Tuning the staggered flux drives transitions to distinct vortex superradiant phases.
+A novel Meissner superradiant phase exhibits species-specific chiral edge currents and globally canceling antiparallel vortex pairs, analogous to the behavior in the superconductor.
+Additionally, geometric frustrations give rise to distinct vortices patterns and anomalous criticality.